 After more than a month without hiking, I was really looking forward to having a few days off to visit the Julian Alps!
-The weather forecast for the whole Slovenia was just perfect, so I started to prepare the itinerary.
+The weather forecast for the whole Slovenia was just perfect, so I started preparing the itinerary.

 We reached the bivouac one hour before sunset, which gave us just enough time to enjoy a bowl of soup with majestic views on the surrounding peaks (Stenar, Dolkova Špica) and the north face of Cmir.

-Next morning we woke up to a beautiful sunny day, ready to climb Škrlatica.
+Next morning we woke up on a beautiful sunny day, ready to climb Mount Škrlatica.
 The approach from the bivouac to the bottom of the climb took around one hour.

 The route we climbed is called South Ridge of Škrlatica (UIAA IV-/III, 350m).
-Due to the fairly easy grade, we decided not to use climbing shoes, but climbed uding the approach shoes we had.
-(If you need a detailed description and a sketch of the route, you can find it in one of the most popular books on alpinism in Slovenia.
-Of course, you can always contact us, we would be pleased to assist you.)
+Due to the fairly easy grade, we decided not to use climbing shoes but climbed using the approach shoes we had.
+If you need a detailed description and a sketch of the route, you can find it in one of the most popular books on alpinism in Slovenia.
+Of course, you can always contact us, we would be pleased to assist you.

-The route is one of the most beautiful third grade routes in the Julian Alps and is mostly made of chimneys and gullies.
+The route is one of the most beautiful third-grade routes in the Julian Alps and is mostly made of chimneys and gullies.
 The quality of the rock is excellent!
 Although it was a very hot day, the clouds were doing their job and keeping the sun away.
 The South Ridge joined the marked path about half an hour from the summit.
-It was not an easy decision to hike the summit after a few hours of climbing, but it was well worth it!
-The view from the top was magnificent, Martuljek mountains on one side, Triglav and surrounding peaks on the other… definitely worth visiting.
+It was not an easy decision to hike the summit after several hours of climbing, but it was well worth it!
+The view from the top was magnificent, Martuljek mountains on one side, Triglav and surrounding peaks on the other…

 The descent to the Vrata valley was much harder than expected.
-In comparison with Triglav, the normal route on Škrlatica is considerably harder than all the normal routes on Triglav.
-If you are not an experienced hiker, choose other peak, trust me!
+Compared to Mount Triglav, the normal route on Škrlatica is considerably harder than all the normal routes on Mount Triglav.
+If you are not an experienced hiker, choose another peak, trust me!

 How to complete a great day in the Alps?
-Well, a pint of beer at Aljažev Dom did the job.
+Well, a pint of beer at Aljažev Dom usually does the job.